Bioinformatics Short-term Support and Infrastructure (BILS)National facility

 - We provide expertise in multiple bioinformatics areas.
 Biostatistics, phylogenomics, metabolomics, systems biology, protein bioinformatics, mass-spectrometry proteomics, genome annotation and large scale sequencing (NGS) including metagenomics

 Our main resource is our staff.
-For compute and storage, we rely on the SNIC centres, where BILS has access to dedicated partitions of the systems.
-BILS has cluster for genome annotation.
+For compute and storage, we rely on the SNIC centres, where NBIS has access to dedicated partitions of the systems.
+NBIS has a dedicated cluster for genome annotation.

 - RNA seq analysis